mandiros3/BlogNancy/MicroBlog/scratch.md

 ﻿#Problem
-Problem I’m facing: Use same form for both edit and create
+Problem I’m facing: Use same form for both edit and create [solved]

 If post !exist
 	Show empty form